Kimplul/hid-tmff2/README.md

   To see if the driver is being loaded, run ```dmesg```.
 The feed should be filled with debugging messages that honestly probably should be improved.
 A lot.

 GOOD NEWS, EVERYBODY!
 I managed to make the wheel turn!
-Still nowhere near usable as a, y'know, actual wheel, but were getting somewhere boys and girls!!!!!!!
+Still nowhere near usable as a, y'know, actual wheel, but we're getting somewhere boys and girls!!!!!!!